axelpale/affineplane/docs/API.md

 <a name="affineplanebox2atnorm"></a>
 ## [affineplane](#affineplane).[box2](#affineplanebox2).[atNorm](#affineplanebox2atnorm)(box, nw, nh)

-Take a point on the box.
+Take a point on the box at the normalized coordinates.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>